Skip to main content

 Timeout (ms)

-Timeout in milliseconds for each icmp request and after which the packet is considered lost.
+Timeout in milliseconds for each ICMP request, after which the packet is considered lost.

 Type: Integer [Min 100, Max 15000]